 Ever heard the stories about Saddleback's thousands of small groups and wondered what they're really doing?
 Maybe you heard the rumor that with Transformed they launched enough new groups to break 8,000 groups for the first time.
 Not 8,000 people in groups.
 8,000 groups!

 Want to know how they're doing it?

 I hint at the reason in one of my most popular articles (The Top 10 Reasons Saddleback Has Connected Over 130% in Groups, written in 2009).
 But looking back at it, I really don't come right out and say what I believe is the real reason; the real number one reason that Saddleback connects so many in groups.

 The Real Reason

-It’s actually pretty simple.
+It's actually pretty simple.
 The real reason Saddleback connects so many in groups is that their senior pastor is the small group champion.
 Rick Warren is the face of small groups at Saddleback.
-He’s the one doing the talking.
-Ramping up for a church-wide campaign (like 40 Days of Purpose or Decade of Destiny), he’s the one talking about the importance of small groups.
-At all of their Christmas Eve services, he’s the one describing the benefits of a small group.
-Even when he’s not in town, watch for him on video talking up the next opportunity to join a group.
-See also, Your Senior Pastor as Small Group Champion Leads to a Church OF Groups.
+He's the one doing the talking.
+Ramping up for a church-wide campaign (like 40 Days of Purpose or 40 Days of Prayer), he's the one talking about the importance of small groups.
+At all of their Christmas Eve services, he's the one describing the benefits of a small group.
+Even when he's not in town, watch for him on video talking up the next opportunity to join a group.

 I've watched this for years and wanted to do a man-on-the-street piece interviewing people coming out of Saddleback's worship center, holding up a picture of Steve Gladen and asking them if they know who this is?
 Seriously!
 Why?
 Because you need to see that when it comes to talking about the importance of grouplife...they're pulling out the biggest gun they have!